brianoneil/kanban-flow/DEPLOYMENT.md

 2. Verify all dependencies are in `package.json`
 3. Ensure build script runs successfully locally

+### Procfile Syntax Errors

+If you see errors like `exec: NODE_ENV=production: not found`:
+1. Environment variables should be set via `dokku config:set`, not in the Procfile
+2. The Procfile should only contain: `web: node dist/index.js`
+3. Set environment variables separately: `dokku config:set app-name NODE_ENV=production`

 ### Database Connection Issues

 1. Verify your hosted database is accessible and running